 If a UTI is the cause, symptoms will typically resolve soon after you begin taking antibiotics.
 However, be sure to take your full course of antibiotics to ensure that the infection is cured.

 Your body can’t flush bacteria from the urinary tract if you don’t urinate frequently.
-Drinking plenty of fluids may help reduce the frequency of UTI.
+Drinking plenty of fluids may help reduce the frequency of urinary tract infection.

-Additionally, you should wipe from front to back after using the bathroom.
+Additionally, if you’re a woman, you should wipe from front to back after using the bathroom.
 Doing the opposite can introduce bacteria into your urinary tract.

 The following personal hygiene products can irritate your urethra and cause pain with urination: